 That’s the unfortunate part of the medications.
 A few people in my life have had different transplants, like organ transplants.
 When you start looking at it, they’ve got all these drugs you have to take, anti-rejection drugs because your body won’t naturally accept an organ that is foreign from your body.
 You have to take several different medications and they have these adverse effects.
 You’re taking another medication to offset that medication and it’s like dominoes.
 Let’s say one of your drugs is, “Side effect is heart disease.”

 That was with her.
 When I started talking about it with authority and knowing that I researched and learned about this stuff, she went to her doctor and go, “Can we try this?
 I’m sick and tired of feeling like I’m sick and tired all the time.”
 Her doctor was good because he did decide to even try, even though he didn’t know enough at the time, but he did some research and go, “Let’s take this off and try this instead.”

 Are you aware if the government is actively researching the plant on doing grants?

 I don’t think there are grants in research.
-That might be a light because I believe the University of Lethbridge in Canada got a large grant to research cannabis.
+That might no be right because I believe the University of Lethbridge in Canada got a large grant to research cannabis.
 We have a nice university here that does a lot of medical research, a lot of breakthroughs come from there.
 I’m sure that there was a doctor there that got a grant to do some research.
 A lot of grant money was given to new businesses that were starting up to get people ready when everything went legal.
 It was supposed to be a legal candidate many years ago, but they couldn’t get the regulations in time.
 It was October 2019 that it got regulated out for us.

 If you were to talk directly to a business owner that was either starting a store or has a store that they’re running, what would you tell them that you would like to see if you were to enter a store from a customer’s aspect?
 What do you think stands out to you that you like?